-- a) Securing continued financial sustainability and maintaining strong financial management across the Council through the delivery of the Council's Medium Term Financial Strategy (MTFS) incorporating Capital Strategy and Capital Investment plans, Reserves Strategy and Treasury Management Strategy; - b) Nurturing a highly motivated and effective workforce through the delivery of the Workforce Strategy and the development of Service Workforce Plans; - c) Digital first and embracing data insight and analytics by developing and implementing a refreshed Digital Strategy and Digital Learning Strategy; - d) A refresh of the Customer Services Strategy and implementation of the online payments and services (CSP) platform; - e) A refreshed Procurement Strategy and Contract Delivery Plan.
+- Securing continued financial sustainability and maintaining strong financial management across the Council through the delivery of the Council's Medium Term Financial Strategy (MTFS) incorporating Capital Strategy and Capital Investment plans, Reserves Strategy and Treasury Management Strategy; - b) Nurturing a highly motivated and effective workforce through the delivery of the Workforce Strategy and the development of Service Workforce Plans; - c) Digital first and embracing data insight and analytics by developing and implementing a refreshed Digital Strategy and Digital Learning Strategy; - d) A refresh of the Customer Services Strategy and implementation of the online payments and services (CSP) platform; - e) A refreshed Procurement Strategy and Contract Delivery Plan.

-Remote working brought a range of new challenges but it has by necessity accelerated the adoption of a range of business tools and systems developments that are supporting our staff to effectively continue to deliver services.
+Remote working brought a range of new challenges but by necessity accelerated the adoption of a range of business tools and systems developments that supported our staff to effectively continue to deliver services.
 These developments also provide an effective and efficient means to progress and monitor work and teams performance.
-The adoption of electronic workflows, for example, has removed reliance on paper and wet signatures and provides an electronic record of what has been carried out by whom and when.
-Managers and colleagues are using all of the new technology available to them to maintain contact with colleagues, work collaboratively to deliver outcomes and to support continued personal development and learning for staff.
+The adoption of electronic workflows, for example removed reliance on paper and wet signatures and provided an electronic record of what has been carried out by whom and when.
+Managers and colleagues continue to use all of the new technology available to them to maintain contact with colleagues, work collaboratively to deliver outcomes and to support continued personal development and learning for staff.
+Building on this the Hybrid Working Strategic Board is directing work to embed Hybrid working in support of securing a reduced office estate and associated cost base.